Goals and Architecture Overview

 PyPy Interpreter

 This is in the pypy directory. pypy/interpreter is a standard interpreter for Python written in RPython.
 The fact that it is RPython is not apparent at first.
 Built-in modules are written in pypy/module/*.
 Some modules that CPython implements in C are simply written in pure Python; they are in the top-level lib_pypy directory.
-The standard library of Python (with a few changes to accomodate PyPy) is in lib-python.
+The standard library of Python (with a few changes to accommodate PyPy) is in lib-python.

 JIT Compiler